PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-1 Node.js Fundamentals & HTTP Module/Creating-Basic-HTTP-server.md

 keywords:
 ```
 > Tags to help others find your project, like `node`, `server`, `workshop`.
 This willl help others discover your project if you publish it publicly to the npm registry (https://www.npmjs.com/).
-> If you're just building a local project or a workshop demo (not publishing to npm), keywords are optional.
+> If you're just building a local project (not publishing to npm), keywords are optional.
 They won’t affect your project functionality.

 ```plaintext
 author: